Bryan Reynolds Player Props: Pirates vs. Reds

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh with a slugging percentage of .544, fueled by nine extra-base hits.
+- Reynolds leads Pittsburgh in slugging percentage (.524) and total hits (23) this season.

-- Among qualified hitters in MLB action, his batting average ranks 46th, his on-base percentage ranks 115th, and he is 27th in the league in slugging.
+- Among the qualifying batters in baseball, he ranks 59th in batting average, 119th in on-base percentage, and 28th in slugging.

-- Reynolds has picked up a hit in 16 of 20 games this year, with multiple hits four times.
+- In 76.2% of his 21 games this season, Reynolds has picked up at least one hit.
+He's also had four multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.